mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Render cell

-By default, the grid render the value as string in the cell.
+By default, the grid render the value as a string in the cell.
 It resolves the rendered output in the following order:

 1. `renderCell() => ReactElement`